Skip to main content

 10 sig. figures

-Formula1 GHz × 1000 = 1000 MHz
+Formula1 GHz ร— 1000 = 1000 MHz

 About Frequency Conversions

-Frequency measurements quantify how often a periodic event occurs per unit of time.
-The hertz (Hz), defined as one cycle per second, is the SI unit of frequency and the foundation for all derived frequency units.
-In electronics, kilohertz (kHz) describes AM radio frequencies, megahertz (MHz) covers FM radio and older processors, gigahertz (GHz) measures modern CPU clock speeds and Wi-Fi bands, and terahertz (THz) enters the realm of spectroscopy and imaging.
-Revolutions per minute (RPM) bridges frequency and mechanical engineering — a car engine idling at 800 RPM operates at about 13.33 Hz.
-Our converter uses exact SI prefix relationships for precision across all scales.
+Frequency counts how often a periodic event repeats per second.
+The hertz, one cycle per second, is the SI unit and the root of every larger frequency unit.
+In electronics the prefixes track eras of hardware: kilohertz for AM radio, megahertz for FM and older processors, gigahertz for modern CPU clocks and Wi-Fi bands, terahertz for spectroscopy and imaging.
+Revolutions per minute link frequency to mechanical work; an engine idling at 800 RPM is turning at about 13.33 Hz.
+The SI prefixes scale exactly below, across every order of magnitude.

 Quick Conversions